Coatings for turbine blades

 Image courtesy Michael Cervenka, Rolls-Royce

-Blade Degradation
+Blade degradation

 With today's jet engine operating temperatures, thermal barrier coating failure results in melting of the blade.
 But even without reaching such catastrophic failure, blades suffer from accelerated oxidation and, depending on the environment, hot corrosion.
 Coatings can considerably enhance the oxidation/hot corrosion resistance of these components, as illustrated below: